 The purpose of this test is to determine the lowest possible level of illumination at which the camera will still be able to focus.
 Our lens distortion test chart, which can be seen on the right of this image, serves as the focus target.
 The distance between the camera and the chart is precisely 2 meters (6.6 feet).

-The amount of light that is available is steadily reduced until the camera is unable to focus.
-This is done at the wide-angle position as well as the telephoto point on the zoom scale (as more light reaches the focusing systems with a larger aperture).
+The amount of available light is steadily reduced until the camera cannot focus.
+This is done at the wide-angle and telephoto points on the zoom scale (as more light reaches the focusing systems with a larger aperture).

 Image Resolution and Quality in JPEG Format